msg-byu/enumlib/README.md

 Example input files are in the `input` ('enumlib/support/input') directory.

-There are also helper programs for making VASP POSCARs, pictures of 2-D enumerations, etc.
+There are also helper programs in the aux_src directory for making VASP POSCARs, pictures of 2-D enumerations, etc.

 `make makestr.x`  <-- To make a program for making POSCARs